St. Andrews University (North Carolina): Athletics

-The St. Andrews athletic teams are called the Knights.
-The institution is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) since the 2012–13 academic year; while its swimming and wrestling teams compete in the Mid-South Conference (MSC).
+The St. Andrews athletic teams were called the Knights.
+The institution was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) from the 2012–13 academic year to its closure at the end of the 2024–25 academic year; while its swimming and wrestling teams competed in the Mid-South Conference (MSC).
 Prior returning to the NAIA, The Knights formerly competed in the Conference Carolinas (CC) of the Division II ranks of the National Collegiate Athletic Association (NCAA) from 1988–89 to 2011–12.
 It transitioned to the NAIA after 23 years in the NCAA at the end of the 2011–12 academic year.

-St. Andrews competes in 25 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, cross country, golf, lacrosse, soccer, softball, swimming, track & field, volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance and eSports.
+St. Andrews competed in 20 intercollegiate varsity sports: Men's sports included baseball, basketball, football, golf, lacrosse, soccer, swimming, volleyball, and wrestling; while women's sports included basketball, beach volleyball, lacrosse, soccer, softball, swimming, volleyball, and wrestling; and co-ed sports include competitive cheer, competitive dance, and Esports.
+Former sports included men's & women's cross country, women's golf, and men's and women's track and field.

-Equestrian

-In addition to the 19 NAIA sports, St. Andrews sponsors an extensive Equestrian program.
-The St. Andrews Equestrian Team has won American National Riding Commission (ANRC) national championships in 1996, 1997, 2000, 2001, 2002, and 2007.
-The Knights finished Reserve Champion at the ANRC Intercollegiate National Championships in 2004 and 2006.
-The program has won two Intercollegiate Horse Show Association (IHSA) Zone Hunter Seat All-Star Championships in 2002 and 2004; six IHSA Hunter Seat Reserve Regional Team Championships in 2002, 2003, 2004, 2005, 2006, and 2007; six IHSA Western Regional Team Championships in 2006, 2007, 2008, 2009, 2010, and 2011; and qualified for the Intercollegiate Dressage Association (IDA) National Final eight times in 2002, 2003, 2004, 2005, 2007, 2009, and 2010.